swatisingh0107/DataWrangling-with-Hadoop-and-MongoDB/README.md

 ## HDP Deployment

 Download deployment scripts for Docker from [here](https://hortonworks.com/downloads/#sandbox)
-1. For simplest installation, make sure that you download and extract the scripts in your Download folder
+1. For simplest installation, make sure that you download and extract the scripts in your Download folder/
-2. Run Git Bash in your extracted folder and execute the deployment script  docker-deploy-hdp<version>
+2. Run Git Bash in your extracted folder and execute the deployment script  docker-deploy-hdp<version>/
         ```
         $ sh docker-deploy-hdp30
         ```
-**Troubleshooting for proxy deploy**
+**Troubleshooting for proxy deploy**/
-If you get docker error for invalid reference format, replace your system path in proxy-deploy.sh script with $(pwd) to map volumes
+If you get docker error for invalid reference format, replace your system path in proxy-deploy.sh script with $(pwd) to map volumes/
-        For example:
+        For example:/
         In my [script](https://github.com/swatisingh0107/SparkMLApplication/blob/master/HDP3.0.1/sandbox/proxy/proxy-deploy.sh), I've replaced \C:\Users\swati\Downloads\HDP3.0.1 with \$PWD
+/